mag1c64/hashtopolis-hashcat-vast/README.md

 This container is useful for quickly! deploying lots of agents from vast.ai onto your hashtopolis server with single clicks for an ondemand hash cracking session.

+You should be familiar with the Prerequisities, this isn't a step-by-step guide as such.

 ### Prerequisities